 The department is well resourced with five classrooms (four in the History Department and one in the sixth form centre) all of which have a computer and projector.
 The department are building an extensive bank of resources that all teachers can use with classes to ensure that we share good practice.
 At both GCSE and A Level we make use of Google Classroom and Google Drive to share additional resources with students.

-- Mrs N Gibbons – Head of History
+- Mr N Mullett – Acting Head of Humanities

 - Mr A Hartley – Deputy Head teacher and History teacher